 Current research students

 - Luis Rees-Hughes (October 2017 - present).
 PhD topic: The buried coast: developing novel geophysical techniques to reconstruct coastal landscapes.
 Lead-supervisor.

-- Lucy Wheeler (October 2017 - present).
-PhD topic: Sea level past, present and future: A chronology for marine and estuarine sediments in the Quaternary.
+- Lucy Wheeler (October 2017 - present; PT).
+PhD topic: Sea level past, present and future: a chronology for marine and estuarine sediments in the Quaternary.
 University of York.
 Co-supervisor.

 - Oliver Pollard (October 2019 – present).
 PhD topic: Modelling solid earth processes during the Last Interglacial.
 Lead-supervisor.

 - Madeleine Timmins (October 2020 – present).
 PhD topic: Keeping above the waves?
 The response of coastal freshwater peatlands to sea-level rise.
 University of Exeter.
 Co-supervisor.